-2020 is a year that will leave its mark in the US and humanity in general as it was dominated by the COVID-19 pandemic and all its effects.
+2020 is a year that will leave its mark on the US and humanity in general as it was dominated by the COVID-19 pandemic and all its effects.
 One of these effects was seeing fewer, to no, people on the streets and a minimum amount of car traffic.
-That had consequences for Personal Injury Law Firms, but are PI cases, especially those involving severe injury, decreasing?
+That had consequences for Personal Injury law firms.
+However, are PI cases, especially those involving severe injury, actually decreasing?

 In a previous article, back in October 2020, we looked into the Google search volumes for car accidents and their correlation with car traffic and car accidents.
-The big picture signaled for significant intent and interest despite the overall drop in car traffic.
-That was something that could’ve been unforeseen by the majority due to the restrictions that were (and in some cases still are) in place, the lockdowns, and social distancing that meant emptier streets.
-Today, we won’t concentrate on search volumes but instead on the situation with car accidents, giving an overview of stats and data for 2020 and exploring the pandemic’s impact on serious accidents/injuries.
-All these, keeping an eye on what this could mean for PI Law Firm Google Ads and how attorneys can use them to sign more meaningful cases amid COVID-19.
+The big picture signaled significant intent and interest despite the overall drop in car traffic.
+That was something likely unforeseen by the majority due to the restrictions that were in place (and in some cases still are), the lockdowns, and social distancing that led to emptier streets.
+Today, we won’t concentrate on search volumes, but instead on the situation with car accidents.
+We’ll give an overview of stats and data for 2020 and explore the pandemic’s impact on serious accidents/injuries.
+We’ll explore what this might mean for PI law firm Google Ads and how attorneys can use them to sign more meaningful cases amid COVID-19.

-Let’s start looking at some of the most crucial data and facts: Car traffic is down, and that’s the fact that nobody can dispute.
-Does it mean fewer accidents, injuries, and fatalities on the streets?
-According to studies and projections, this is not the case.
+Let’s start looking at some of the most crucial data and facts: Car traffic is down, and that’s a fact that nobody can dispute.
+Does this mean fewer accidents, injuries, and fatalities on the streets?
+According to studies and projections, that hasn’t been the case.

 This first chart gives us an overview of the first three quarters of 2020.
-Last quarter statistics are not available yet, but we’ll keep the article updated as soon as these are out.
-We can see a slight decrease during 2nd quarter, but the highest raise in 3rd quarter substitute this.
+Last quarter statistics are not available yet, but we’ll keep the article updated as soon as they are out.
+We can see a slight decrease during 2nd quarter, but the highest raise in the 3rd quarter makes up for this.
 The 11,260 fatalities are the highest authorities have noted in the last decade, in any quarter.
-The total number for the first nine months is the highest of the decade (13 years, if we want to be precise).
+The total number for the first nine months is the highest of the decade (or 13 years, to be precise).

-This second chart is not referring to hard-numbers but gives us an overview of the rates, and this is even more important, as the drop in car traffic reflects in the significant increase of the rate.
-During the first quarter, the rate was up compared to 2019, identical to what we saw in 2016.
-The first couple of months were still COVID-free, and we were allowed to live under the normality we used to know till that time, but things changed, and the next two quarters found us in significant changes.
-The rates we notice there (1.45 & 1.48) are the highest for all years we have data for, and you might wonder how this is even possible with such limited traffic?
+This second chart does not refer to hard-numbers but gives us an overview of the rates, and this is even more important, as the drop in car traffic reflects the significant increase of the rate.
+During the first quarter, the rate was up compared to 2019 and identical to what we saw in 2016.
+The first couple of months were still COVID-free, and we were allowed to live under the normality we used to know until that time.
+Then things changed, and the next two quarters found us in significant changes.
+The rates we notice there (1.45 & 1.48) are the highest for all the years we have data for, and you might wonder how this is even possible with such limited traffic?

 - The reduced entertainment options have pushed people to turn to their motor vehicles for an escape.
 That can mean multiple things, and we’ll list a few.
 People who are bored at home sometimes hop in their cars or motorcycles for a ride.
-That could mean people who haven’t been driving for a while or others see it as an opportunity to speed and test their limits.
-Another downside is that drag-racing took over the empty streets in many cities during nights, with multiple examples of crashes and accidents.
-Finally, both drivers pedestrians are gradually less focused on the road, resulting in the increase we’ve seen above.
+That could mean people who haven’t been driving for a while or people who see it as an opportunity to speed and test their limits.
+Another downside is that drag-racing took over the empty streets in many cities during the evenings, with multiple examples of crashes and accidents.
+Finally, both drivers and pedestrians are gradually less focused on the road, resulting in the increase we’ve seen above.

-- Finally, there are reports of an increase in the percentage of driving under alcohol or substances used to cope with the pandemic, which is another factor for more frequent and severe accidents.
+- Finally, there are reports of an increase in the percentage of people driving under the influence of alcohol or substances used to cope with the pandemic, which is another factor for more frequent and severe accidents.

 On a positive note, despite the rise in bicycle usage, cyclist deaths remained at the same levels as last year.